 Research confirms that nature in cities has profound and positive impacts on our lives.
 Analysis has shown that trees are not equitably distributed across communities however, which can translate to disparities in heat and pollution exposure for residents of low-income or formerly redlined neighborhoods.

 All people should have access to trees and green spaces.
-Based on the latest science, Impact Certification provides the first project-scale design tool and to demonstrate human health, social equity, and environmental benefits of trees.
+Based on the latest science, Impact Certification provides the first project-scale design tool and demonstrates human health, social equity, and environmental benefits of trees.

 How it Works